laxa88/wyngine-kha/README.md

 The API may change drastically as I learn new techs and apply them into the overall structure of the engine.
 Please use at your own risk!
 When the engine is ready, you will see a "Getting Started" section below.
 If not, please be patient :)

-Games made with the engine so far:
+Demos made with the engine so far:
 * [KhaPong](http://coinflipstudios.com/khapong) - [last working commit](https://github.com/laxa88/wyngine/commit/7cd34019ae85bb0e01accd81d680bcd5fd7d645b)
 * [Khasteroids](http://coinflipstudios.com/khasteroids) - [last working commit](https://github.com/laxa88/wyngine/commit/ca7718bc0fb3797fd2c14793394d6da1673f9127)
 * [KhaQuadTree](http://coinflipstudios.com/khaquadtree) - [last working commit](https://github.com/laxa88/wyngine/commit/0a576c11ad29611b7aa507452fddf5e5468e96db)